Art and Design

 1. Produce creative work, exploring their ideas and recording their experiences

-2. Become proficient in drawing, painting, sculpture and other art, craft and design techniques
+3. Become proficient in sculpture, textiles, printing art, craft and design techniques

 • Create collaboratively, sharing ideas, resources and skills.